Reading: Applied Part 1. Recovering Specifications from Legacy

 Steps

-2. Write one candidate claim: for example, >=3 NodeNotReady in 10 minutes creates P1.
+2. Write one candidate statement: for example, >=3 NodeNotReady in 10 minutes creates a P1.

-4. Separate the requirement from memory bank: cluster topology and on-call names must not become the contract.
+4. Separate the requirement from the memory bank: cluster topology and on-call names must not become the contract.

-How This Goes into capstone/
+How This Gets Into capstone/

-Minimal fragment for high_memory_usage:
+Minimum fragment for high_memory_usage:

 status: needs_clarity